 |Overseas Gross: $1,433,829|

-2003 was a transitional year for DreamWorks, which released six features that were modestly budgeted, but only Old School hit it big at the box office.
-Biker Boyz was their first release of the year and the $24 million film opened in the US in 1,766 theaters against The Recruit and Final Destination 2.
-The poorly reviewed film came within its modest expectations at $10,106,992 — placing #3 for the weekend led by The Recruit.
-It sank a huge 58.1% in its second weekend to $4,233,485 and Biker Boyz closed its theatrical run with $22,076,772.
-DreamWorks would see back about $12.1 million after theaters take their percentage of the gross, which would not cover the P&A costs and leave the budget in the red.
+2003 was a transitional year for Dreamworks, which released seven features that were modestly budgeted, but only Old School hit it big at the box office.
+Biker Boyz was their first release of the year and the $24m film opened in the US in 1,766 theaters with $10,106,992 and sank a huge 58.1% in its second weekend to $4,233,485.
+Biker Boyz quickly closed its theatrical run with $22,076,772 and Dreamworks would see back about $12.1m after theaters take their percentage of the gross — which would not cover the P&A costs and leave the budget in the red.
 UIP (joint distribution between Universal and Paramount) released Biker Boyz in a few markets overseas, where it was mostly dumped.
-The film opened in 139 theaters in the UK and barely made a blip with a total of $220,408.
-The overseas cume was a small $1,433,829.
-Warner Bros delayed their similarly themed dud Torque into 2004 to distance it from Biker Boyz.
+The film opened in 139 theaters in the UK and barely made a blip with $107,869 and a $776 per screen average and grossed a total of $220,408.
+The overseas total was a small $1,433,829.